Wenling: Economy

-In the 2022 CCID Top 100 Counties, Wenling ranked 16th.
-It has a GDP of 125.69 billion yuan in 2021, the GDP per capita is 103158 yuan (15990 US dollar).
-The services sector accounts for 48.7% of Wenling’s total GDP of 125.69 billion yuan in 2021.
-With a GDP of 55.92 billion yuan, the industrial sector contributes 44.5%.
-While agriculture and allied sectors share 6.8%.
+In the 2022 CCID Top 100 Counties ranking, Wenling secured the 16th position.
+With a GDP of 125.69 billion yuan in 2021, the city's GDP per capita stands at 103,158 yuan (approximately 15,990 US dollars).
+The services sector represents 48.7% of Wenling's total GDP, amounting to 125.69 billion yuan in 2021.
+The industrial sector, contributing 44.5%, accounts for a GDP of 55.92 billion yuan, while agriculture and related sectors collectively share 6.8%.

-Wenling is a major manufacturing hub, the largest industrial sector is manufacturing of pumps, valves and compressors.
-Five out of seven publicly traded pump manufacturers in China are headquartered in Wenling.
-Other notable industrial sectors include shoemaking, manufacturing of bearings, gears, shafts and transmission components, manufacturing of automotive parts and accessories, manufacturing of electric machines.
+Wenling serves as a significant manufacturing center, with its largest industrial sector focusing on the production of pumps, valves, and compressors.
+Notably, five out of seven publicly traded pump manufacturers in China are based in Wenling.
+The town is also prominent for its shoemaking industry, manufacturing of bearings, gears, shafts, transmission components, automotive parts and accessories, as well as electric machines.

 Construction is also a pillar of the city’s economy, it comprises 20% of the industrial sector.